Language Disorders in Children and Teenagers

 At what age does a child develop language?

-First words appear around 12 months, followed by a "lexical explosion" around 18–24 months.
-Between 3 and 5 years, sentences become more complex and grammar takes shape.
+The first words appear around 12 months, followed by a "lexical explosion" around 18–24 months.
+Between ages 3 and 5, sentences become more complex and grammar takes shape.

-By age 5–6, most sounds are acquired and the child can clearly structure their ideas.
-This is the key age for entering reading and writing.
+By age 5–6, most speech sounds are mastered and the child can clearly structure their ideas.
+This is the key age for entering reading and writing — and the moment when early signs of dyslexia, dysphasia, or other developmental language disorders typically become detectable.

 DIAGNOSIS